HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 Month 3+Slow decline without updatesRefresh images, add new information

-Long-tail traffic represents the hidden value of directory listings.
-While daily referrals might seem modest, quality directories send consistent traffic for years.
-A listing generating just 5 visits monthly equals 60 annual visitors – multiply that across 50 directories for substantial impact.
+Long-tail traffic is the hidden value of directory listings.
+Daily referrals might seem modest, but quality directories send consistent traffic for years.
+A listing generating just 5 visits monthly equals 60 annual visitors, and multiplied across 50 directories that adds up.

 Based on traffic analysis across multiple industries, certain directories consistently outperform others.
-Let’s examine what makes them successful.
+Here’s what makes them work.

 Google Business Profile (formerly Google My Business) dominates local search traffic.
 Businesses with complete, optimized profiles receive 5x more clicks than those with basic information.
-Regular posts, photos, and review responses boost visibility significantly.
+Regular posts, photos, and review responses lift visibility.

-Yelp remains powerful for consumer-facing businesses despite mixed feelings about their practices.
+Yelp is still powerful for consumer-facing businesses despite mixed feelings about its practices.
 Restaurants, home services, and retail businesses often see Yelp as their second-largest traffic source after Google.

 Myth: “Paid directory listings always outperform free ones.”